What is Rideshare Insurance and Do I Need It?

 Initially, very few insurance companies were willing to provide coverage for folks who used their personal vehicles to drive for popular services like Uber and Lyft.

 As time has gone on, though, big insurers have begun offering policies.
 Some of these are hybrid policies, meant to cover TNC drivers 24/7 whether they are on the clock or not.
-Others are supplemental coverage options (in addition to a typical personal policy), which will kick in only when your TNC app is open.
+Others are supplemental coverage options (in addition to a typical personal policy), which will kick in only when your Transportation Network Company app is open.

 How Much Does Rideshare Insurance Cost?